AhmedOsman101/Obsidian/src/College/IT-Essentials/Sections/SectionTwo.md

   text: "Section One"
   link: "/College/IT-Essentials/Sections/SectionOne"
 next:
-  false
-  # text: 'Section Three'
+  text: "Section Three"
-  # link: '/College/IT-Essentials/Sections/SectionThree'
+  link: "/College/IT-Essentials/Sections/SectionThree"
 ---

 # IT Essentials Lab 2: Computer Assembly

 ## Power Supply

-The power supply converts electrical power from an outlet into usable power for the internal components of the computer.
+The power supply converts electrical power from an outlet (AC) into usable power (DC) for the internal components of the computer.

 ## Motherboard